Achieving Website Usability Through the Use of Frames

 One of the ways which can increase the usability of a website is the proper use of frames.
 Frames basically segment the browser into different portion and each portion is independent from the others.
 There are two major schools of thought when it comes to the use of frames: one that says frames should not be used and one that says that there are advantages to using frames in website development.

 This article tries to give guidance on the use of frames in website development.
-The ultimate aim of website development is to make it easier for more people to use the website, whether with the use of frames or without them.
+The ultimate aim of website design is to make it easier for more people to use the website, whether with the use of frames or without them.

 Why not use frames?